ddm-j/quasar-identities/docs/securities.md

 ## 3. The Ingestion Algorithm
 To create a high-fidelity manifest for the `quasar` matching engine, the `scripts/ingest_eodhd_securities.py` script performs a multi-stage refinement process.

-### Step 0: ISIN Filtering
+### Step 0: FIGI Filtering
-The manifest is built around the **ISIN** as the primary global identifier.
+The manifest is built around the **FIGI** as the primary global identifier.
-*   **Strict Filter**: Any record missing an ISIN or marked as "Unknown" is discarded.
+*   **Strict Filter**: Only records with available FIGI mappings are processed.
 This ensures that every entry in the manifest can be cross-referenced with global financial databases.

 ### Step 1: MIC Exchange Mapping
 EODHD exchange codes are mapped to standard **ISO 10383 Market Identifier Codes (MIC)** using an internal translation table: